Hossain2024/EmployeeManagementSystem/README.md

- *Employee Management System *
+ *Employee Management System*

 Submitted by: **Maliha Hossain & Aileen Rosas**

-This web app: **insert description**
+This web app: **The Employee management system helps comapany manage thier employees**

-Time spent: **X** hours spent in total

 ## Implemented Features
-### Due to time constraints, we were only able to implement a few UI features.
+*Due to time constraints, we were only able to implement a few UI features.
 To test the available functionality, you will need to manually insert data into some tables.
 Please follow the steps below to set up the project and run both the backend and frontend.
-Use the following script to generate data into the database
+Use the following script to generate data into the database*

 ## Sql script
 Insert sql script here